-If you have absolutely no idea what you have, start by looking at the bottom of the model.
+Your first step is to research the model you are selling and getting an idea of what it is worth.
+Start by looking at the bottom of the model.
 Often the manufacturer will have their name cast into the car body.
 Compare it to other models to determine its scale.
-With these bits of information, you can usually start a web search.

-There are lots of books on old trains that go into great detail about the sometimes subtle changes that can greatly alter the value of an old model.
-There is one important caveat with model trains that can not be overstated.
+Manage your expectations.
 While there are indeed some rare models which go for tens of thousands of dollars to the right buyer, these are the exception and not the rule.
-Model trains are made to be enjoyed - not to put in your retirement portfolio.
+Model trains are made to be enjoyed—not to put in your retirement portfolio.
 Most model trains will not appreciate in value and it is probably best not to assume that yours will fetch more than a small amount.

 Start with your local hobby shop.
-Not all model train stores sell used trains, but many do.
-The local shop offers convenience and a potentially quick sale.
-And if they don't take your trains they can probably offer useful information.
+Those that sell used trains offer convenience and a potentially quick sale.
+Even if they don't take your trains they can probably offer more information about your train that you can use when you sell it online or at another shop.

 - Write an accurate description.
 Make sure your potential buyers know what you really have.

-- Include photos.
-A picture is worth a thousand words and good clear photos are a must.
-And be ready to share more images with interested buyers.
-Photos must represent the actual models being sold - not catalog art, images of "similar" trains or old pictures of these models that no longer accurately represent their condition.
+- Include photos of the actual models being sold—not catalog art, images of similar trains or old pictures of your model that no longer accurately represents its condition.

 - Be honest.
 If there are paint scratches or a missing coupler, say so.
 If your trains have been out of the box and run, they are not in mint condition.
 They may be "like new" but they are not "new."